CharlesGueunet/vimmic/README.md

     ln -s ~/.vimrc $XDG_CONFIG_HOME/nvim/init.vim
 ```

 neovim is fully compatible with vim, so these configuration files works totally.
+If you have no color using neovim, check your $TERM.
+If it is xterm, change it to xterm-256color
+and colors should come back!

 CONFIG
 ------